 John Daniel Eftinca has been solid in goal with a 87.7% save percentage and 5.72 GAA across 10 games.
 While there's room for improvement, the goaltending has been respectable.

-Most recently, a 0-6 defeat to Solihull Junior Barons was a tough lesson to absorb.
+Most recently, a 1-9 defeat to Leeds Junior Knights was a tough lesson to absorb.
 However, 5 heavy defeats by 3+ goals are concerning and suggest the team can struggle when things go wrong.